KhronosGroup/SYCL_Reference/source/iface/stream.rst

 .. rubric:: Example

-Output to stdout in a kernel.
+Output to console in a kernel.

 .. literalinclude:: /examples/stream.cpp
    :linenos: